Automated Radio Signal Coverage Survey System

 This system has been used to verify the predicted coverage of newly-built transmitting sites after they are constructed.
 It has been used to compare the performance of different antennas and/or frequency bands at the same location.
 It has also been used to produce 'before" and "after" comparisons for antenna changes and upgrades.
 In another application, it discovered some coverage "holes" due to defective antennas in an in-house radio radio system in a newly-built prison.

-Sample Coverage Maps in Adobe Acrobat PDF (Portable Document File) format:
+Sample Coverage Maps in PDF (Portable Document File) format:

 These two maps show the RF carrier coverage of four sites used to support mobile data terminals in utility service trucks.
 The first document shows the coverage of each site alone on four separate maps.
 The second document shows the combined coverage of all four sites working together.

-Clicking on the link will cause the file to open in your web browser if Acrobat is installed on your system; right-click the link and choose "Save File As.." or "Save Target As.." to save the file to your hard drive for viewing off-line
+Clicking on the link will cause the file to open in your web browser if Acrobat or another PDF reader is installed on your system and integrated with your browser.
+Right-click the link and choose "Save File As.." or "Save Target As.." to save the file to your hard drive for viewing off-line

 RF Carrier Coverage (dBm) of Four Individual Sites